soerenbe/soerenbe-syslog_ng/README.md

 Mainly this module manages all file in `/etc/syslog-ng`.
 It creates a basic `/etc/syslog/syslog-ng.conf` and include configuration fragments in `/etc/syslog-ng/conf.d`.

 WARNING: Typically syslog-ng replaces the current (and default) syslog deamon.
-This means it will uninstall `rsylogd`!
+This means it will uninstall `rsyslogd`!

 ### Setup Requirements

 `syslog_ng` requires `puppetlabs-stdlib` and `puppetlabs-concat`

-### Beginning with syslog_nghea
+### Beginning with syslog_ng

 ```puppet
     include syslog_ng